csc7/PP5_CI_GDEC/README.md

     - Check object-fit property for CSS: https://stackoverflow.com/questions/37287153/how-to-get-images-in-bootstraps-card-to-be-the-same-height-width, accessed on March 3rd, 2022, at 04:25.

     - Check object-fit property for CSS: https://www.w3schools.com/css/css3_object-fit.asp, accessed on March 3rd, 2022, at 04:27.

+    - Use of marquee tag, https://www.w3schools.in/html-tutorial/marquee-tag/, accessed on March 16th, 2022, at 2:45.